 And although the practice of diplomacy has changed over time, notably with the rise of digital diplomacy (he is not on Twitter), there can be no better tutor in the good old-fashioned skills of making connections and exerting influence than Ambassador Al Duwaisan.

 After 25 years the Ambassador shows no signs of slowing down.
-Looking ahead to next year, the two countries will commemorate the 120th anniversary of the signing of the Friendship Treaty, signed in 1899, in which Britain undertook to protect Kuwait’s territorial integrity and, in exchange, Kuwait agreed to consult Britain on its foreign policy (more specifically, to keep Britain’s rival powers at arm’s length).
-The Ambassador and his team are busily preparing a series of events to mark the occasion.
+This year, the two countries will commemorate the 120th anniversary of the signing of the Friendship Treaty, signed in 1899, in which Britain undertook to protect Kuwait’s territorial integrity and, in exchange, Kuwait agreed to consult Britain on its foreign policy (more specifically, to keep Britain’s rival powers at arm’s length).
+The Ambassador and his team are busily preparing an event to coincide with their Independence Day in June to mark the occasion.

 This leads to the third woman in the Ambassador’s life: The Queen.
 For the past 15 years, he and The Queen have been like to fixed stars in the diplomatic firmament at state occasions.
 “I love The Queen,” he beams.
 “The British people are lucky to have such a person.
 She is wonderful, and so knowledgeable.
 All of us diplomats admire Her Majesty.”